sciZer0/7/v/README.md

 <b>About Blockchain Technology</b>

-First of all, if you don't want to make/participate in a revolution in economy and ownership, you don't need a blockchain.

 The main point of blockchain technology is to allow people to build permissionless ownership systems that are extremely-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

 Specifically, permissionless ownership systems about storing and transferring value.

+The main rule is that if you don't want to make/participate in a revolution in economy and ownership, you don't need a blockchain.

+This is because no today's state would like to allow you to get permissionless access to value.

 The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.